Top 12 Allergen-friendly, Vegan Protein Sources + 6 Recipes

 2. Magnificent milks.
 For milk alternatives, try hemp milk, flax milk, or almond milk.
 They can be homemade or found in your local natural foods store.

 3. Dip it!
 Snack on nuts and dunk veggies in dips made out of avocados, nuts, seeds, and nut/seed butters.
 Some of my favorites are in Crazy Sexy Kitchen.

 4. Blend it!
 Start your day with a scrumptious protein-rich smoothie.
 For example, use almond milk, kale, frozen fruit, hemp hearts, and spirulina.

 5. Seeds-a-go-go.
-Sprinkle pumpkin seeds or sunflower seeds on salads and soups for extra crunch and protein pow or top your salad with a nut/seed pate.
+Sprinkle pumpkin seeds or sunflower seeds on salads and soups for extra crunch and protein pow or top your pasta or salad with a nut/seed-based sauce.

 6. Be a chia champ.
 Chia seeds make a great power-packed dessert.

 I also want to show you an example menu for a soy-gluten-grain-legume sensitive guy or gal (that’s a mouthful!).
 This will help you start to see how it’s possible to avoid these foods and meet your protein needs without sacrificing variety and tastiness in your diet.